kaist-dmlab/k-Medoid/README.md

  Here, we can easily observe that other approaches suffer from local optima or insufficient size of sample problem.
 Only our algorithm success to find exact medoids of 10 clusters.

 ##6.
 Experiment Procedure
- - Sampling error experiment (Figure 6)
  - Accuracy and efficiency experiment (Figure 5 and 7)
+  - ddd
  - Convergence experiment (Figure 8)
+  - ddd
  - Scalability experiment (Figure 9)
+  - ddd
+ - Sampling error experiment (Figure 6)
+  - ddd